 Even though your lender will be able to see your existing debts via your credit report, you will still have to provide documentation detailing your current outstanding financial obligations.
 You will need to gather account statements on all remaining debts, including your existing mortgage, home equity lines of credit, car loans and student loans.

 5. Statement of Assets

 Just as when you first purchased your home, your lender will want to verify that you have enough cash in your savings accounts to cover any out-of-pocket closing costs and at least two months' worth of mortgage payments.

-Therefore, make sure to prepare copies of statements for your saving accounts, retirement account, stocks, bonds and certificates of deposits.
-All of these documents will provide proof of any additional assets you own in addition to your regular salary… and may help you score a better refinance deal!
+Therefore, copies of statements for saving accounts, retirement account, stocks, bonds and certificates of deposits will also be needed.
+All of these documents will provide proof of any additional assets you own in addition to your regular salary.

 The advantages of collecting these documents before shopping for lenders is twofold: it not only allows borrowers to truly assess their refinancing readiness, it is also likely to help them score a better refinancing deal later on down the line.